Transparent Language

 The Essentials Portuguese Reader also referenced eleven core lessons and gave you some more written comprehension exercises to do as well as some short dialogues to read and analyze.

-While these did at least progress in difficulty, unlike anything else I’ve seen on the platform, they were again quite short and I imagine it would be more worthwhile working through a proper textbook than using it to learn Portuguese.
+While these did at least progress in difficulty, unlike anything else I’ve seen on the platform, they were again quite short, and I imagine it would be more worthwhile working through a proper textbook than using it to learn Portuguese.

-All in all I came away quite disappointed with Transparent Language as I found the courses to be very monotonous to work through and I wasn’t all that impressed with the material which they looked at and how they introduced you to each language.
+All in all, I came away quite disappointed with Transparent Language as I found the courses to be very monotonous to work through and I wasn’t all that impressed with the material which they looked at and how they introduced you to each language.

-I didn’t find it very fun or useful to work through and while it is fairly well-designed and sleek to use, it was the content at the heart of all of the lessons that was the main problem.
+I didn’t find it very fun or useful to work through and while it is well-designed and sleek to use, it was the content at the heart of all the lessons that was the main problem.

 For the price quoted, I really don’t think that they are offering ‘radically better language learning’ and you would definitely have to use a textbook or two and sign up for language classes if you wanted to get anywhere decent in your language of choice.